ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 ---
-title: Is it cloudy today?
+  title: "Is it cloudy today?"
-description: This is a template chapter.
+  description: "This is a template chapter."
+  v2: true

 ---
 ## Ex 1.1

 ```yaml